ECIT due diligence under the Transparency Act

 This legislation aligns with Norway's commitment to achieving the United Nations' Sustainable Development Goals, particularly Goal 8 on promoting decent work and economic growth, as well as Goal 12 on responsible production and consumption.
 The primary objective of the Transparency Act is to encourage sustainable business practices and ensure that businesses proactively address any negative consequences associated with human rights and working conditions.

 As a result, the Act grants the general public the right to access information about how businesses handle these consequences.
-ECIT, along with the subsidiaries covered by the Transparency Act, acknowledges and takes the obligation to comply with the Act's requirements seriously.

 To fulfil these obligations, ECIT has undertaken a due diligence process in line with the five-step OECD Guidelines for Multinational Enterprises.
 This process aims to identify and assess potential adverse impacts and risks related to human rights and working conditions.